-This is the case in most countries of the world.
-In Latvia, tipping is highly appreciated especially if you are satisfied with the quality of the service (otherwise you have the right to leave a Google review a star to express your frustration).
-Ditto for your driver if you have one for several days, up to 5-6 euros per day.
+This is the case in most countries around the world.
+In Latvia, leaving a tip is highly appreciated, especially if you were satisfied with the quality of the service (otherwise you have the right to leave a one-star Google review to express your frustration).
+The same goes for your driver if you have one for several days, up to 5-6 euros per day.

-The Latvian is unfortunately disappearing.
-Only half of the Latvian population speaks Latvian as their mother tongue.
-If you are in the East or in the West, Latvian will be different from the one speaking in the Center.
-It is one of the last 2 languages belonging to the Eastern Baltic group of the Indo-European family.
+Latvian is unfortunately disappearing … piti to piti.
+Only half of the Latvian population speak Latvian as their mother tongue.
+If you’re in the East or the West, Latvian will be different from that spoken in the Centre.
+It is one of the last 2 languages to belong to the Eastern Baltic group of the Indo-European family.

-If you do your internship in Latvia in winter, when the winter solstice has just passed, December 21, and the days begin to get a little longer, and well the Latvians celebrate the return of the sun!
-In the past, locals wandered the streets, their faces hidden behind a mask of bears, horses, wolves, goats, dwarfs or giants to scare away evil spirits.
-Today, the trend is rather inclined to decorate the Christmas tree with a hundred candles, without forgetting to prepare delicious ginger cookies.
+If you’re doing your work placement in Latvia in winter, when the winter solstice has just passed on 21 December and the days are getting a little longer, then the Latvians are celebrating the return of the sun!
+In the old days, people used to walk the streets with their faces hidden behind masks of bears, horses, wolves, goats, dwarfs or giants to scare off evil spirits.
+Today, the trend is to decorate the Christmas tree with a hundred candles, not forgetting to bake delicious ginger cookies.

-The Latvians are so fond of and attached to this material that they have given the name to their national choir, to some cheeses… The work of amber is part of the history of Latvia for generations and years. generations.
-It is worked representing animal shapes, inspired by prehistoric amulets.
-Modern designers are inspired by their costumes or ornaments!
+Latvians are so fond and attached to this material that they have named their national choir after it, as well as certain cheeses… Working with amber has been part of Latvian history for generations and generations.
+It is worked in animal forms, inspired by prehistoric amulets.
+Modern designers draw inspiration from it in their costumes and ornaments!

-I have the impression to return often on this aspect there but the beer remains the universal drink par excellence.
-There was a beer festival between 23 and 28 May 2018 on the city of Riga.
-Beer, brown or blonde, is the national drink!
+I have the impression that I come back to this aspect often, but beer remains the universal drink par excellence.
+There was a beer festival between 23 and 28 May 2018 in the city of Riga.
+Beer, dark or lager, is the national drink!
 During your internship in Latvia, you will be able to taste Lačpesis, Bruža Nefiltretais, Brengulu Gaišais dark .
-Aldaris remains the most popular beer in the country!
+Aldaris remains the country’s most popular beer!